Chasmanthe - Chasmanthe: Planting, Growing, and Caring

 Difficulty

-Chasmanthes, particularly Chasmanthe floribunda, set spring ablaze with their tall, fiery flowering, or sometimes orange or yellow depending on the variety.
-This is a beautiful bulbous plant (or more precisely, a corm), resembling a sort of large Crocosmia, which hails from South Africa and can be planted directly in the ground in the Mediterranean basin.
+Chasmanthes, particularly Chasmanthe floribunda, set spring ablaze with their tall, vibrant flowering, which can also be orange or yellow depending on the variety.
+This is a beautiful bulbous plant (or more precisely, a corm), resembling a large Crocosmia, native to South Africa and suitable for planting in the ground in the Mediterranean basin.

-Unfortunately, outside this region, chasmanthes will not survive winter, as their corms are irreparably damaged at -5°C and they dislike winter moisture.
-Consequently, in the rest of France and Belgium, they are best grown in pots or lifted in autumn and stored dry over winter—much like Dahlias or gladioli.
+Unfortunately, outside this region, chasmanthes will not survive the winter, as their corms are irreparably damaged at -5°C and they dislike winter moisture.
+Consequently, in the rest of France and Belgium, they are best grown in pots or dug up in autumn and stored dry over winter, much like Dahlias or gladioli.

 Chasmanthes thrive in full sun or partial shade and prefer light, well-drained soil.
-The soil should remain slightly moist during the growing season (spring) but kept dry in autumn and winter.
-Needless to say, north of the Loire and in open ground, this is a bit tricky—even if we disregard temperature… But don’t let this deter you from planting chasmanthes, even if kept in pots!
-Their vibrant spring colours are well worth the effort…
+The soil should remain slightly moist during the growing season (spring) but completely dry in autumn and winter.
+Needless to say, north of the Loire and in open ground, this is a bit tricky even if we disregard the temperature… But don’t let this deter you from planting chasmanthes, even if you keep them in pots!
+Their bright, springtime colours are well worth the effort…

 Botany and description